 Hi!!!!
 We hope to meet you soon and to help you and other Work-Away friends find jobs around our house and yard best suited to your skills!
 We also want to help you see the area and have a great cultural experience, and we are excited to get to know you and to learn from one another!!!!

 The food we make is mostly local and organic, we understand how to cook for those with special diets, including vegetarian and elimination diets; we derive great pleasure from gorgeous, healthy food and creative, international cooking!
-(Though sometimes we order pork-free and vegan pizza or other treats from town!)
+(Though sometimes we order pork-free and vegan pizza or other treats from town!
+We only buy local pasture-raised pork, which is available at the farmer’s market.)
 Our son Ash eats an ovo-vegan diet (no meat or dairy, yes free-range eggs), so work away helpers with similar diets will be easy to cook with.

 In the past, our family has hosted international students; so far we've had nine students live with us since 2015, from Korea, China, France, Germany, Brazil and Japan.
-We have also had 16 Work Away helpers live with us, for differing amounts of time.
+We have also had 19 Work Away helpers live with us, for differing amounts of time.
 We have enjoyed every person and feel very lucky to meet everyone and learn about peoples’ families and homes.
-Work Away helpers have come from Portugal, England, Poland, Japan, Tanzania (Zanzibar), Germany and Canada.
+Work Away helpers have come from Portugal, England, Poland, Japan, Tanzania (Zanzibar), Germany and the provinces of Quebec and Nova Scotia, in Canada.

 Swimming, and other water activities, in the Shuswap Lake are possible at Canoe Beach, Railroad Beach, Pierre’s Point and a bit farther away at Sunnybrae, Margaret Falls, Blind Bay, the Salmon River Bend and many other spots.
 Margaret Falls recreation area has a camp ground and beach on the “Salmon” arm of the Shuswap Lake, and a walk to the falls; we often climb into the river to hide inside a cave under the falls!
 In town, there are boat rentals at “Sea Dog Rentals” at the wharf “Captain’s Cove Marina” near Canoe Beach and “Mountain Marine” in town.
 Fishing licences are available at “Westside Stores” and many other locations.
 Sicamous, the town to the East, is the houseboat capital of Canada, and also has a lovely beach on the Shuswap Lake.
 Other large lakes in the area include Mara Lake, Kalamalka Lake, Okanagan Lake and more, all with active lake culture and activities.